angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 scale of T1 to T4+ with the theory that beyond T4 there is little difference for a deck concerned about being fast between say T5 and T20.
 As part of my data gathering I also collected combo turn statistics.
-This is the turn the combo occurs so if you are executing a DD Pass-the-turn pile it is the turn you cast Doomsday to make the pile, not the turn you win on.
+This is the turn the combo occurs so if you are executing a DD pass-the-turn pile it is the turn you cast Doomsday to make the pile, not the turn you win on.
 This can create some results skewing but I will address that a bit more in a moment.
-First let's look at the raw data:
+First let's look at the raw data.

 Data collated on 03/01/2018: